Navigating the WriteShop Video Course Schedule

 With young students, we take it slow and spread the workbook over three years.
 With teens preparing for graduation, we accelerate the speed to work on one lesson each week and finish one book per semester.

 Finally, with kids in between those two groups, our schedule allows them to move consistently while still enjoying the process of writing and participating in the other activities in their lives.
 Using that normal schedule, kids usually finish one lesson every two weeks to wrap up one manual each year.

 Below, you’ll find the two most common schedules: 1.
 Normal Schedule and 2.
 Accelerated Schedule.

-- Day One: Skill Builder Video, read that section in Student Manual, and Complete Day One of Skill Builder Worksheet (Plan 20-30 min.)
+- Day One: Skill Builder Video, read section in Student Workbook, and complete Day One of Skill Builder Worksheet (Plan 20-30 min.)

 - Day Two: Finish Day Two and Day Three of Skill Builder Worksheet (Plan 20 min.)

-- Day Three: Brain-storming Video, read Student Manual, and Fill Out Brainstorming Worksheet (Plan 30-40 min.)
+- Day Three: Brainstorming Video, read Student Workbook, and fill out Brainstorming Worksheet (Plan 30-40 min.)

 - Day Five: Day Off!
 (Finish Sloppy Copy if not done)

 - Day Six: Writing Skills Checklist video (14 minutes Lessons 1 and 2 only).
 Edit Sloppy Copy.
 First Revision Video and write First Revision (Plan 40-60 min.)